-I need this fight and I need to see that no matter how bad or big my feelings are—they won’t destroy you or me.
-I need you to love me even at my worst, even when it looks like I don’t love you.
-I need you to love yourself and me for the both of us right now.
-I know it sucks to be disliked and labeled the bad guy.
+I need you to love yourself -and me for the both of us- right now.
+I know it sucks to be disliked and labeled the “bad guy” by me.
 I feel the same way on the inside, but I need you to tolerate it and get other grownups to help you.
 Because I can’t right now.
-If you want to get all of your grown-up friends together and have a ‘surviving-your-teenager-support-group-rage-fest’ that’s fine with me.
-Or talk about me behind my back–I don’t care.
-Just don’t give up on me.
-Don’t give up on this fight.
-I need it.

 This is the fight that will teach me that my shadow is not bigger than my light.
-This is the fight that will teach me that bad feelings don’t mean the end of a relationship.
+This is the fight that will teach me that bad feelings don’t automatically mean the end of a relationship.
 This is the fight that will teach me how to listen to myself, even when it might disappoint others.

-I know there is nothing inherently satisfying in this job for you.
-I know I will likely never thank you for it or even acknowledge your side of it.
-In fact I will probably criticize you for all the hard work you’ve been doing.
+I know there is nothing inherently satisfying in this particular job for you.
+I know I will likely never thank you for it, or even acknowledge your side of it.
+In fact, I will probably criticize you for all the hard work you’ve been doing.